StanfordAHA/aha-wiki-page/_posts1/docker.md

     docker container ls

-We can use `docker ps` command to show all containers that are currently running, which is exactly the same function with `docker container ls`.
+We can use `docker ps` command to show all containers that are currently running, which is exactly the same function as `docker container ls`.

 #### Create containers